-But I say to you, love your enemies and pray for those who persecute you, (Matt 5:44)
+But I tell you: Love your enemies and pray for those who persecute you, (Matthew 5:44)

-This attitude toward enemies is about their good, not our own.
+This way of thinking about enemies is about their good, not our own.
 We do not pray that they will go to Hell, but that we will see them in Heaven.
 We should want the best for them, not defeat and failure.
 We should be praying out of love, and this is very, very hard.
 How can we learn to do it?
 How can we become more loving to those who are truly our enemies?

-When we are polarized against specific people, we do not see the underlying common humanity we share.
-Their strengths, their values, and the struggles they have come through to reach the positions they hold are invisible to us.
-We are unable to see these others as whole people, and as a result we do not empathize with their feelings or have the ability to anticipate and share their pain.
+When we’re polarized against someone, we don’t see the underlying common humanity we share.
+Their strengths, their values, and the struggles they’ve come through are invisible to us.
+We can’t see these others as whole people, and as a result we don’t sympathize with their feelings or have the ability to feel and share their pain.

-This can happen in lots of different ways, but the key is being open to noticing the good things about the person you have been mad at.
-It takes a change in attitude, because when you are angry, you tend to notice the things you don’t like about a person, and ignore the things you might like if you paid attention to them.
-It is necessary to change our selective noticing, to turn away from the things we don’t like and turn toward the kind of things we do like.
+This can happen in lots of different ways, but the key is to be open to noticing the good things about the person we’re mad at.
+It takes a change in attitude, because when we’re angry we tend to notice the things we don’t like about a person and to ignore the things we might like if we paid attention.
+It’s necessary to change our selective noticing, to turn away from the things we don’t like and turn toward the kind of things we do like.

-One way to break this isolating distance from a particularly difficult other is to invite a interested third party into the relationship between us, that person being God.
-If we can approach the other with an awareness of God’s perspective, we can see that person from God’s point of view, as a beloved but far from perfect person with unique preferences, abilities, faults, hopes, and blind spots.
-This we can do by engaging with them in God’s presence, in prayer.
+One way to break this isolating distance is to invite God into the relationship with the other.
+If we can approach the other from God’s perspective, we can see that person from God’s point of view.
+God sees each of us as beloved but far from perfect people with unique preferences, abilities, faults, hopes, and blind spots.
+We can learn to see others this way by bringing them into God’s presence in prayer.